 There’s a direct link between exposure to natural sunlight and better sleep.
 The reason?
 It enhances nighttime melatonin.
 Additionally, spending time outside boosts your immune system and improves your mood.

 When possible, get outside as much as possible.
-You can do this by spending your breaks going for a bike ride or scheduling a walking meeting.
+You can do this by spending your breaks going for a bike ride or scheduling a meeting during a walk.
 Another option would be to work in a park, your backyard, or balcony.
 If it’s cold, then at least setup shop next to a window.

 And, when you need to reset your body’s clock, go camping.
 “Just two days of summer camping reset people’s clocks,” said Dr. Phyllis Zee, director of the Center for Circadian and Sleep Medicine at Northwestern University in Chicago.
 It’s recommended though that when you do minimize bright artificial light at night.